Complexity of Unknotting of Trivial 2-knots: Main results.

+One can use this theorem to bound from below the number of combinatorial moves needed to simplify PL $2$-knots in $\mathbb{R}^4$.
+For example, one can consider ``embedded'' Pachner moves: linearly embed a $3$-simplex next to the $2$-knot, so that their intersection is one, two or three, $2$-faces of the tetrahedron, and replace the union of these triangles with the complementary part of the boundary of the tetrahedron.
+The $1$-dimensional analogue of these moves was used by Reidemeister as the definition of knot equivalence to prove his famous theorem.
+Theorem \ref{plcomb} immediately implies that there exist trivial $2$-knots $k$ with arbitrarily large complexity that can be unknotted only by an extremely large number of such ``embedded" Pachner moves: This number grows faster than any tower of exponentials of fixed length of $C(k)$.

+It is plausible that we can similarly bound below the number of PL Roseman moves required to untie our knots.
+Roseman moves are analogous to Reidemeister moves but in dimension one higher \cite{roseman}.
+And, indeed, it is possible to apply Theorem \ref{plcomb} to this case, if we can \emph{effectively} manipulate the knot diagram ($2$-dim surface with singularities in $\mathbb{R}^3$) before each Roseman move so that the Roseman move is done in some standard way of uniformly bounded complexity.
+It seems likely that this is possible due to the dimension and the co-dimension of the diagram being low, but we are not going to explore this in the present paper.

-In order to prove this theorem we first construct a sequence of finite presentations of $\mathbb{Z}$.
-These finite presentations have certain algebraic properties that help to realize them as ``visible" finite presentations of $2$-knots of complexity comparable with the total length of the corresponding finite presentations.
-Moreover, these finite presentations have the following additional property: In each of them there exists a trivial element of length $n$ comparable with the total length of the presentation, $C\ n$, such that one needs to apply the relations at least $2^{2^{2^{\ldots 2^n}}}$ ($const\ n$ times) in order to demontrate that this element is, indeed, trivial.
+In order to prove these theorems we first construct an infinite sequence of finite presentations of $\mathbb{Z}$.
+These finite presentations have certain algebraic properties that help realize them as ``visible" finite presentations of $2$-knots of complexity comparable with the total length of the corresponding finite presentations.
+Moreover, these finite presentations have the following additional property: In each of them there exists a trivial element of length $m$, such that one needs to apply the relations at least $2^{2^{2^{\ldots 2}}}$ times, where the height of the tower of exponentials is bounded below by $\const \ln m$ for some positive constant $\const$, in order to demonstrate that this element is, indeed, trivial.
+Moreover, the total length of the presentation is between $2m$ and $4m$.
+In the notations of the next section these presentations of $\mathbb{Z}$ are $P_{n-1}$, the trivial element is $v_n$, and $m=2^{n+1}$.

-Then we prove that the finiteness/effective compactness of the set of trivial $2$-knots of bounded complexity (modulo the group of transformations of $\mathbb{R}^4$ generated by dilations and translations) implies that if all trivial $2$-knots could be ``untied" without a very large increase of complexity, then we would be able to contract any null-homotopic closed curve in the complement to the original $2$-knot to a point through closed curves that are not much longer than the original one.
+Then in the smooth case we prove that the effective compactness of the set of trivial $2$-knots of bounded complexity (modulo the group of transformations of $\mathbb{R}^4$ generated by dilations and translations) implies that if these trivial $2$-knots could be ``untied" without a very large increase of complexity, then we would be able to contract any null-homotopic closed curve in the complement to the original $2$-knot to a point through closed curves that are not much longer than the original one.
+An analogous assertion can also be proven in the PL-case.
 But the algebraic property of the finite presentations of $2$-knot groups explained in the previous paragraph implies that this is not the case.